Table of Contents

 Information you’ll find on your bank statement can help you manage your bank account and may include:

-• Any fees you may have paid during the reporting period
+• Any fees charged during the reporting period

 The purpose of a bank statement is to help you understand exactly what is happening with your bank account and keep track of what is going in and coming out.